Dutch hip-hop: 2010s

 Social acceptance of rap / hip hop in the Netherlands was perhaps epitomized, when artist Typhoon performed for the Dutch royal family twice – both in 2013 and in 2016.

 In 2015, a self-titled "New Wave" generation of 'social media' (em)powered artists broke through with their eponymous New Wave album, as a temporary collaboration, including Bokoesam, D-Double, Jonna Fraser, Lil' Kleine, Ronnie Flex, and SFB.

-Since 2014, rappers Broederliefde released no less than seven albums, with the "worst one" topping at 13 in the charts — their debut reached nr.
-3, and their last five albums were consecutive top-2s, with three of them topping the chart.
-Their third album, Hard Work Pays Off (II) (2016), broke an all-time record by staying at nr.
-1 for 14 weeks, beating a 2003 12-week record, held by Dutch A-list singer Frans Bauer.
+Since 2014, rapper group Broederliefde released no less than seven albums, with the "worst one" topping at 13 in the charts — their debut album reached number 3, and their last five albums were consecutive top-2s, with three of them topping the chart.
+Their third album, Hard Work Pays Off (II) (2016), broke an all-time record by staying at number 1 for 14 weeks, beating a 2003 12-week record, held by Dutch A-list singer Frans Bauer.
 Nine of their singles also charted in the singles Top 40.

 In 2016, album WOP! by Lil' Kleine was the first hip-hop album to reach number 1 on the Album Top 100.
 In the same year, Ali B's third album, Een klein beetje geluk ("A Little Bit of Happiness"), proved his best yet, reaching number 7.

 Starting 2016, rapper Sevn Alias released five consecutive top-10 albums, with his second reaching nr.
 1, and the last three consistently reaching top-2 positions.
 He is highly productive, and is also enjoying extensive success with singles, collaborations, and other track releases.